bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Van Wirdum: 00:10:29

-Yeah so in this case the the live client the SPV client is making the filter for the addresses it cares about plus false positives, gives this filter to a full node on a network, and then this full node has to decipher which addresses the light client is interested in.
+Yeah, so in this case the the live client the SPV client is making the filter for the addresses it cares about plus false positives, gives this filter to a full node on a network, and then this full node has to decipher which addresses the light client is interested in.
 This is costing the full node's CPU power.
 So it's costly, and the full node isn't earning anything by it, unless it's a spy node, and then we're back to problem one.

 Provoost: 00:10:59

-Well, yeah, and that creates a perverse incentive of course, because for normal people there is really no reason to do this other than altruism, but for spy nodes there is a financial motive to do this, so guess who are serving this.
+Well, and that creates a perverse incentive of course, because for normal people there is really no reason to do this other than altruism, but for spy nodes there is a financial motive to do this, so guess who are serving this.
 So let's move on to a new approach that was produced, I believe proposed around 2018, maybe 2019.

 Van Wirdum: 00:11:18